easy guitar backing tracks

 Guitar Backing Tracks that go "Beyond the Basics"

-There are more than twenty guitar teacher's backing tracks in the original "Deluxe Download" which was devised in order to get novice players "up and running" on the guitar from an absolute standing start.
+There were twenty guitar teacher's backing tracks in the original "Deluxe Download" which was devised in order to get novice players "up and running" on the guitar from an absolute standing start.
 They are proven to be effective with complete beginners to the instrument but what about those students who progress through being able to change chords in time to music and who wish to progress to more advanced material (improvisation and more advanced chord voicings etc)?

 We now have a whole new set of backing tracks and while they were originally designed as a "stand alone" product (which is how they may yet end up) I have decided for the time being to just throw them into the $25.00 "Deluxe Download" (alongside all of the other resources that you see on this site) which means that you can get instant access to 35 guitar backing tracks and over 80 chord sheets and handouts to go with them